-The Center’s Medical-Legal Partnership Project began in 2000 as Connecticut’s first medical-legal collaboration, and the second of its kind in the United States.
+CCA’s Medical-Legal Partnership Project began in 2000 as Connecticut’s first medical-legal collaboration and the second of its kind in the United States.
 The MLPP is a national leader, providing interdisciplinary legal intervention and working with partners to address healthcare disparities for children at risk.

-We partner with pediatric providers in low income communities to improve access to care and reduce social and environmental factors – such as substandard housing, inadequate income, disability rights, access to education and health care – that adversely affect children’s health.
+We partner with pediatric and family medicine providers in low-income communities to improve access to care and reduce social and environmental factors such as substandard housing, inadequate income, disability rights, access to education, health care, and mental health care, that adversely affect children’s health.

 Our community-based locations allow families to easily access medical-legal services.
-We are on site at Connecticut Children’s Medical Center, Yale-New Haven Hospital, Burgdorf/Bank of America Health Center, and Charter Oak Health Center.
+We are on-site at Connecticut Children’s Medical Center, Yale New Haven Health, and the Yale Child Study Center.